lpan21-econ/lpan21-econ.github.io/files/wikipedia/wikipedia.md

 Wikipedia is a user-generated and edited online encyclopedia, currently the largest of its kind.
 It was founded by Jimmy Wales and Larry Sanger in early 2001 and has seen continual growth since that time.
 Though it was originally launched in English, it currently has wikis in over 250 languages.
 For the purposes of this study, we focus only on English-language Wikipedia. ^[For the experiment, we checked to see whether our articles were translated into other languages, which might have made looking at them interesting as well.
 We find virtually no evidence of this.]

 Wikipedia has 5.3 million articles.
 These were written and are edited by a total of about 30 million registered editors of whom roughly 120 thousand are currently active (Wikipedia).
 In the past decade, there has been a consistent average of 30 million edits per year (authors' calculation), which includes both the creation of new articles and development of existing ones.
-Not surprisingly, a small number of very active editors contribute an outsize share of edits.
-Suh et al. (2009) find that editors averaging more than 1000 edits per month account for only 1% of editors but make 55% of edits.
+Not surprisingly, a small number of very active editors contribute an outsize share of edits. @[suh-editors] find that editors averaging more than 1000 edits per month account for only 1% of editors but make 55% of edits.

 @! [wiki_monthly] Words and articles added to Wikipedia since its inception
 ![Words and articles added to Wikipedia since its inception](graphics/wiki_monthly.svg)

 Editors of Wikipedia are not representative of the general population.
 For example, there is the widely discussed gender gap.
-An opt-in survey of visitors done by Glott et al. (2010) found that only 31% of readers and 13% of editors are female.
+An opt-in survey of visitors done by @[glott-survey] found that only 31% of readers and 13% of editors are female.
 The Wikimedia Foundation (which operates Wikipedia) has taken steps to correct this but has thus far not succeeded to a substantial extent.

 The editing community enforces certain codified rules designed to ensure accuracy and prevent bias in articles.
-A study comparing the accuracy of various scientific topics in Wikipedia and Encyclopaedia Britannica found that while errors were not infrequent, they occurred at similar rates between the two (Giles, 2005).
+A study comparing the accuracy of various scientific topics in Wikipedia and Encyclopaedia Britannica found that while errors were not infrequent, they occurred at similar rates between the two (@[giles-encyclo]).
 In particular, a Wikipedia science article contained an average of four "inaccuracies," while an Encyclopaedia Britannica article contained only three.
 For comparison, Encyclopaedia Britannica currently has about 65,000 articles totalling 40 million words (Wikipedia), while English Wikipedia has about 5.3 million articles totalling 1.8 billion words.

 Wikipedia is very widely read.
 As of 2014, it served a total of 18 billion page views to 500 million unique visitors each month.
 According to Alexa, a major web analytics company, Wikipedia is the fifth most visited website on the internet, both globally and when restricting to only the US.

 The Wikimedia Foundation is a non-profit that operates Wikipedia, as well as numerous related projects such as Wikidata (for structured data), Wikisource (a repository for original sources), and Wiktionary (an open dictionary).
 It currently has over 200 employees.
 The website is run using open-source software, much of it developed in house in the form of the MediaWiki platform.
 This platform has come to be widely used by other wikis, including those not associated with the Wikimedia Foundation.

 In the 2015-2016 fiscal year, the Wikimedia foundation had \$82 million in revenue and \$66 million in expenses.
-To put these numbers into perspective, the American Type Culture Collection (a major biological research center) has a budget of \$92 million (GuideStar, 2017), and Addgene (the non-profit plasmid repository) has a budget of \$8.5 million (D&B Hoovers, 2017).
+To put these numbers into perspective, the American Type Culture Collection (a major biological research center) has a budget of \$92 million (GuideStar, 2017), and Addgene (the non-profit plasmid repository) has a budget of \$8.5 million (@[db-hoovers]).

 A wide variety of scientific topics are covered on Wikipedia, and a substantial fraction of Wikipedia articles are on scientific topics.
 Determining exactly which articles do or do not constitute science is somewhat subjective.
 Depending on the definition and methods used, roughly 10-20% of Wikipedia articles are on scientific topics (between 0.5-1.0 million out of a total of about 5 million). ^[To determine which articles are considered Chemistry, we rely on Wikipedia's user generated category system.
 This tends to pull in far too many articles though, so we take the additional steps of paring the category tree using a PageRank criterion and hand classifying a subsample of candidate Chemistry articles and using them to train a text-based Support Vector Classifier.]
 Based on spot testing in Chemistry, we observe that Wikipedia covers more than 90% of the topics discussed at the undergraduate level at top-tier research universities, but only about half of those covered at the introductory graduate level.
 There exists substantial interest in the open-source committee for continuing to deepen the scientific knowledge on Wikipedia (Shafee et al., 2017).

 Wikipedia is also used by professionals, for *scientific* information.
-For example, a 2009 study of junior physicians found that in a given week 70% checked Wikipedia *for medical information* and that those same physicians checked Wikipedia for 26% of their cases (Hughes et al, 2009).
+For example, a 2009 study of junior physicians found that in a given week 70% checked Wikipedia *for medical information* and that those same physicians checked Wikipedia for 26% of their cases (@[physician-wiki]).

-Previous research by Biasi and Moser on German textbooks in WWII (2017) showed that lowering the cost of scientific information (and thus making it more accessible) led to substantial changes in scientific publishing.
+Previous research by @[moser-books] on German textbooks in WWII showed that lowering the cost of scientific information (and thus making it more accessible) led to substantial changes in scientific publishing.
 Since Wikipedia is also making scientific information cheaper and more widely accessible, we would expect that it too would have an influence on the scientific literature.
-However, evidence of this effect is largely absent from the usual place where one would look for it: citations from the academic literature.
-Tomaszewski and MacDonald (2016) find that only 0.01% of scientific articles directly cite Wikipedia entries.
+However, evidence of this effect is largely absent from the usual place where one would look for it: citations from the academic literature. @[wiki-cites] find that only 0.01% of scientific articles directly cite Wikipedia entries.

 We hypothesize that this is not because Wikipedia doesn't have an effect, but rather that academic citations are not capturing the effect that Wikipedia has.
 To test this, we develop a text-based measure, where we can measure this effect directly in the words used by scientists.